kpavery/System-Fo/README.md

 `typechecker.scala` contains the System Fo type checker.
 This is the main interest of the implementation.

 `tests/` is a folder containing a few fairly simple test cases to demonstrate the type checker.
-`tests/unrestricted.fo` demonstrates the use of unrestricted types for function parameters.
 `tests/badargument.fo` demonstates a type error when a lambda function argument has an incorrect type.
 `tests/call-nonfunction.fo` demonstrates a type error when a non-function is applied to an argument.
 `tests/curry.fo` demonstrates unrestricted function currying.
+`tests/curry-unused.fo` demonstrates a type error when a linear parameter is unused in linear function currying.
 `tests/duplicate.fo` demonstrates a type error when a name is used more than once.
 `tests/linear-mixed.fo` demonstrates a type error when linear and unrestricted types are mixed in a way which violates the typing rules.
 `tests/linear-ordered.fo` demonstrates a type error when an unrestricted variable is used without using all linear variables first.